Adventuring through life and enjoying the journey.

 Off-Road Discovery is about pursing an outdoor lifestyle that takes the road less traveled both physically and metaphorically.
 We are a family of six, including our dog and Land Rover.
 Our 2001 Land Rover Discovery II allows us to explore and takes us to our destinations.
 Our motto is if it breaks upgrade it which has seen us through the importing of an engine from England (to Canada), multiple shocks and many more enhancements including the addition of two child car seats.
 We hope to inspire others in taking a road less traveled.

-We love our Onya Baby Nexstep Carrier and everyone we’ve talked to with an Onya carrier has loved theirs too!
-The carrier has helped make adventuring with young kids easier.
+We love our Onya Baby Nexstep Carrier and everyone else that we’ve talked to who has one has loved theirs too!
+The carrier has helped make adventuring with young kids so much easier.
 To help another family get out on more adventures we are giving away one of these awesome carriers.
-Entries end on February 15th 2018 so don’t miss out.
+The closing date for entries ends on February 15th 2018 so don’t miss out.

 Winter can be a challenging season for anyone.
 Add small kids to the mix and getting out can seem daunting if not impossible at times.
 Just like many aspects of life with kids making a routine can make it easier to get outside in the cold and snow.
 I’ll be honest, we aren’t hard core into routines but implementing a few outdoor focused routines has made getting outside easier on the parents (therefore easier on the kids).